jliu64/uacs-lynx-compression/tracer/README.md

 ### Linux ###
 1. Download Pin 3.8+ from [Pin's download page](https://software.intel.com/en-us/articles/pintool-downloads).
 2. Extract Pin from the archive.
 Set the environment variable `PIN_ROOT` to point to Pin's base directory.
 This directory will henceforth be referred to as `$PIN_ROOT`.
 3. Checkout the toolset into an appropriate directory.
+We will refer to this directory as `TOOLS_DIR`.
-5. Navigate to the `tracer` subdirectory of the toolset.
+5. Navigate to the directory `$TOOLS_DIR/tracer`.
 6. Run build.sh to build both the x86-64 and x86 versions of the tracer.

 ### Windows ###